MicrosoftDocs/dynamics365smb-docs/financials/receivables-how-reconcile-customer-payments-list-unpaid-sales-documents.md

 Payment entries are posted to general ledger, bank, and customer accounts.
 Each payment is applied to the related posted sales document.

 If a payment in the bank is not represented by line in the **Payment Registration** window, it may be because the related document has not yet been posted.
 In that case, you can use a search function to quickly find the document and post it to process the payment.
-For more information, see the How to: Find Unpaid Documents During Manual Customer Payment Reconciliation section.
+For more information, see the "To find a specific sales document that is not fully invoiced" section.

 If a payment in the bank is not represented by any document in [!INCLUDE[d365fin](includes/d365fin_md.md)], then you can open a prefilled general journal from the **Payment Registration** window to post the payment directly to the balancing account without applying the payment to a document.
 Alternatively, you may want to record the payment in the journal until the origin of the payment has been resolved.
 For more information, see the "To record or post a payment without a related document" section.